-All About Asparagus: Growing, Buying, Storing, and Cooking With This Vegetable
+All About Asparagus: Growing, Buying, Storing, and Cooking With Spring's First Veggie

 Although it's now available year-round, asparagus is one of the first fresh vegetables you’ll see in the spring.
 Here's everything you need to know about asparagus, from how to grow and buy it, to storing and prepping tips, and some of our favorite asparagus recipes.

 No vegetable harkens the arrival of spring better than green spring asparagus.
 It’s one of the first vegetables to arrive in grocery stores and farmers’ markets after the chill of winter is gone.
 While it’s becoming more widely available year-round, there’s nothing like the sweet, fresh flavor of asparagus in the heart of spring.

 Asparagus are the above-ground plant shoots of an underground perennial crown.
 Asparagus, like onions, leeks, and garlic, has membership in the lily family.
 They would turn into a huge, fern-like plant if the spears were not harvested.
 The word “shoot” describes their growing habits — they can grow up to 10” a day during their 6 to 7 week growing period each spring.
 The spears will continue to grow even after they’re harvested.
 Low in calories and sodium, they are a good source of fiber, vitamin B6, calcium, magnesium, and zinc, as well as many other vitamins.
 Little known fact: one-quarter pound of asparagus also has about 3 grams of protein!